How To Start Your Own Therapist Support Group For Better Mental Health

 Consider leadership

-If the group will have a formal structure, it may be helpful to appoint yourself as the leader, conduct elections, or find another way to determine who will lead the group.
+If the group has a formal structure, it may be helpful to appoint yourself as the leader, conduct elections, or find another way to determine who will lead the group.
 If the group is more informal, it may be possible to have a leadership rotation where members take turns planning and facilitating.

 Promote the group